Skip to content

 +

 It depends on where you're stuck.
-If you're early in the work, the podcast, the Saturday Spin newsletter, and the written guides will take you a long way — they're free for a reason.
-If you've been at it for years and your FTP has stalled, the Plateau Diagnostic is the right next step: it's a five-minute tool that pinpoints which of four common patterns you're caught in.
+If you're early in the work, the podcast, the Saturday Spin newsletter and the written guides will take you a long way — they're free for a reason.
+If you've been at it for years and your FTP has stalled, the Plateau Diagnostic pinpoints which of four common patterns you're caught in.
 If you want the full system — personalised TrainingPeaks plans, weekly coaching calls, the strength roadmap — Not Done Yet Coaching is the structured paid programme.
-If you're not sure which fits, take the Find Your Fit quiz: five questions, one specific recommendation.
+Not sure which fits?
+The Find Your Fit quiz is five questions and one specific recommendation.

-IS NOT DONE YET COACHING BUILT FOR MASTERS CYCLISTS, OR IS IT GENERAL?
+IS NOT DONE YET COACHING BUILT FOR MASTERS CYCLISTS?

 +

-It's built around the serious amateur and masters cyclist who refuses to accept their best days are behind them — that's literally the brand identity.
-The personalised TrainingPeaks plans, the weekly coaching calls with Anthony, the cycling-specific strength roadmap, and the recovery and fuelling guidance all assume an athlete training 6 to 12 hours a week with a job, a family, and the recovery profile of an adult, not a 22-year-old U23.
-It's $195 a month with a 7-day free trial.
-If you want the bespoke version with direct 1:1 access to Anthony, that's the Inner Circle — application only.
+It's built around the serious amateur and masters cyclist who refuses to accept their best days are behind them — that's the brand identity.
+The personalised plans, weekly calls with Anthony, the cycling-specific strength roadmap and the recovery and fuelling guidance all assume an athlete training 6 to 12 hours a week with a job, a family, and the recovery profile of an adult, not a 22-year-old.
+If you want the bespoke version with direct 1:1 access, that's the Inner Circle, by application.

 YOU'RE NOT DONE YET.

 The training that keeps masters cyclists getting faster is fixable, structured, and well-mapped.
-Pick the route that fits where you are.
+Start with the report, or let the diagnostic point you at the right next step.